 Quake III Tests

 These scores are relative.
-Actual frame rates for all machines
+Actual frame rates for all machines below this section.

 Photoshop 6 & Other Data Crunching Tests